-That’s the ATD spirit.
+That’s the Agile Testing Days spirit.
 No wonder it keeps breaking records every year – in number of attendees, quality, and events (Come on, building a car in a day?
 When did you last see that?)

 Which brings me to the final point: The organizers.

-Being currently part of a team organizing a conference (Agile Practitioners 2015, go register, it’s going to be just as awesome), it gave me a new point of view of how professional Uwe, Madeleine and Jose and their incredible team are.
+Being currently part of a team organizing a conference (Agile Practitioners 2015), it gave me a new point of view of how professional Uwe, Madeleine and Jose and their incredible team are.
 Last year’s was excellent, but when you start looking at the details, where the car parts were late, or working with sponsors, or just hanging with the attendees and speakers to make sure everything is fine.
 Everything just worked.